Profession · 2026/27

 What influences junior doctor (f1) pay

-Scotland and Wales F1 pay is set separately — Scottish F1 basic 2024/25 is £39,000+, reflecting a more generous settlement.
+Scotland and Wales F1 pay is set separately under their respective national settlements - Scottish F1 basic typically sits at or slightly above the England nodal point.
 Northern Ireland has its own contract.

-NHS pension at F1 contribution tier is 9.8% (2024/25 — bands are inflation-adjusted annually).
-Net pay arrangement, full IT relief.
+NHS pension at F1 contribution tier is around 9.8% (bands are inflation-adjusted annually).
+Net pay arrangement, full Income Tax relief.
 Junior doctor pensions are still DB (1/54th accrual, CARE) and among the strongest parts of the total-comp package.

 Career progression